Home DIY NAS on Raspberry Pi - installation

 wget -O - https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install | sudo bash

-After a while, your own non-commercial DIY NAS is ready to use.
-For original instructions in English, see here.
-Once installed, open a web browser and type your RPi address.
-You're done.
+After a few more minutes, your non-commercial NAS will be ready to use.
+The original English guide can be found here.
+After installation, open your web browser and enter the address of your RPi.
+You’re done.

-In the next article, we look at the basic configuration.
+In the next article, we will look at the basic configuration.

 Add comment